Community Pre-K Toolkit

 Bold Goals Early Learning Action Network

 The Early Learning Action Network of Bold Goals Education works to ensure all children are ready to learn when they start kindergarten.
-To achieve this goal, the Early Learning Action Network is helping more communities have access to Alabama First Class Pre-K Classrooms through a community-based expansion pilot project.
+To achieve this goal, the Early Learning Action Network is helping more children in Jefferson, Blount, Walker Shelby and St. Clair counties gain access to Alabama First Class Pre-K Classrooms through a community-based expansion project.

 Montgomery Education Foundation